 Works are restricted to the made ground of the A9 carriageway and traffic management will be designed in line with existing guidance.
-The proposed works are anticipated to last only 10 nights.
-Traffic management will consist of lane closures, which will be facilitated by temporary traffic lights and a convoy system.
-Where required, alternative pedestrian routes will be included in the traffic management setup, to minimise impact of the works on NMUs.
+The proposed works are anticipated to last 3 nights.
+Traffic management is still to be confirmed however it is anticipated that this will consist of overnight road closures with a suitable diversion route.